Join like-minded honors scholars in an environment of vigorous intellectual inquiry.

 A unique housing grant for all Honors students choosing to live on campus!

-More detailed descriptions of the aims, structure, and policies of the Medaille College Honors Program can be found in the honors student handbook.
+More detailed descriptions of the aims, structure, and policies of the Medaille University Honors Program can be found in the honors student handbook.

 Those students accepted into the Honors Program will be expected to maintain a minimum cumulative GPA of 3.2, as well as a B- or above in all honors courses.